 - Beat the Instagram algorithm: Instagram prioritizes content from friends and family, but Instagram ads help marketers cut through the noise and increase your content visibility.
 As a result, you can beat the Instagram algorithm and let more potential customers see your content.

 - Reach a wider audience: With Instagram ads, not only your followers can see your content.
 Moreover, 78% of Instagram users are aged between 18 and 49 years which means running Instagram ads allows you to reach a wider audience of the most paying internet users.

-- Retarget your website visitors: For a variety of reasons, website visitors can leave your site without making a purchase.
+- Retarget your website visitors: For a variety of reasons (like e.g., UX or website design), visitors can leave your site without making a purchase.
 Curated commerce is particularly effective in this case – offering customers unique product lines that are not found anywhere else on the market.
 And if you want to give these visitors a unique opportunity, run contextual advertising to retarget users who have already visited your website.